 I grew up in Lincoln County, Georgia and graduated from the University of Georgia with a degree in Journalism.
 I actually use that degree.
 I began as a scriptwriter, moved into magazine work, and then wandered into the book world.
 My work has appeared in magazines throughout the South.
 Among my recent books are Classic Carolina Road Trips From Columbia, Georgialina, A Southland, As We Knew It, and Reflections of South Carolina, Vol. II.
 Swamp Gravy, Georgia’s Official Folk Life Drama, staged my play, Solid Ground, which pleases me as I am from Georgia.
-April 16, 2018 my book, South Carolina Country Roads will be released.
+In April 2018 the History Press published my book, South Carolina Country Roads.

-Wayne Ford of the Athens Banner Herald wrote about me.
-“Tom Poland is an inquisitive man who keeps an eye out for extravagant chunks of nature, disappearing cultures, and people who are salt of the earth.
+Wayne Ford of the Athens Banner Herald wrote, “Tom Poland is an inquisitive man who keeps an eye out for extravagant chunks of nature, disappearing cultures, and people who are salt of the earth.
 He has ridden those so-called back roads for years chewing foods, sipping drinks, absorbing stories and documenting his finds.
 Change is what Poland touches upon frequently.

 Yep, change is my subject matter.
 I write a weekly column for newspapers and journals in Georgia and South Carolina about the South, its people, traditions, lifestyle, and changing culture and speak to groups across South Carolina and Georgia.
 I’m the editor of Shrimp, Collards & Grits, a Lowcountry lifestyle magazine.